A survey of $\chi$-boundedness: The Gy arf as-Sumner conjecture

-We unified the last two statements above: we proved~\cite{newbrooms} \begin{thm} Trees that can be obtained from a tree of radius two by subdividing some edges incident with the root are $\chi$-bounding. \end{thm} This uses the same proof method as~\cite{gst,kierstead1,kierstead2}, with more bells and whistles, the method of ``templates''.
+We unified the last two statements above, proving~\cite{newbrooms} that: \begin{thm} Trees that can be obtained from a tree of radius two by subdividing once some edges incident with the root are $\chi$-bounding. \end{thm} This uses the same proof method as~\cite{gst,kierstead1,kierstead2}, with more bells and whistles, the method of ``templates''.
 Here is the basic idea of that proof.
-By \ref{rodltree} (and Ramsey's theorem), one can assume that there is a $K_{n,n}$ induced subgraph, with $n$ a large constant.
+By \ref{rodltree} (see section \ref{openproblems}) and Ramsey's theorem, one can assume that there is a $K_{n,n}$ induced subgraph, with $n$ a large constant.
 There might or might not be a $K_{n',n',n'}$ induced subgraph (the complete 3-partite graph), where $n'$ is a large constant (much smaller than $n$), and so on; look at the largest $k$ such that $G$ has a subgraph $G[X]$ partitioned into $k$ stable parts, all of some specified large size and complete to one another ($k$ is bounded since the clique number is bounded).
 Then we ask how the other vertices attach to $X$.
 Not many vertices have a large number of neighbours in each part of $X$, from the maximality of $X$; and every other vertex $v$ with a neighbour in $X$ is a leaf of a large star of $G[X\cup \{v\}]$, and these stars are useful for growing the desired tree.
 Delete $X$ and some appropriate set $Y(X)$ of vertices with neighbours in $X$ (deciding which vertices to delete is the delicate part of the proof) and do it again, and so on; when the process stops, what remains is a set of vertices with no $K_{n,n}$ induced subgraph and with bounded clique number, so with bounded chromatic number by \ref{rodltree}, and we can delete it.
-So effectively the graph is partitioned into ``templates'', the various sets $X\cup Y(X)$.
-Each template has bounded chromatic number, so there must be many edges between them if $G$ has huge chromatic number; and now the proof gets harder and we omit any more details.
+In effect the vertex set of the graph is partitioned into ``templates'', the various sets $X\cup Y(X)$.
+One can assume that each template has bounded chromatic number (because we can assume that for every vertex, its first neighbourhood has bounded chromatic number, by induction on clique number; and each template $X\cup Y(X)$ is a union of boundedly many first neighbourhoods, since each $X$ has bounded size).
+So if $G$ has huge chromatic number, there must be many edges between the templates; and now the proof gets harder and we omit any more details.

-Actually, we believe we proved a little more (though this strengthening is not written down).
-Let $T_1$ be a tree of radius two, with root $v_1$; let $T_2$ be a star, with centre $v_2$; take the disjoint union of $T_1$ and $T_2$; and join $v_1,v_2$ by a path, of any length.
-Then the tree just constructed is $\chi$-bounding.
-The same holds if $T_1$ is one of the Kierstead-Zhu trees, instead of one of the Kierstead-Penrice trees.
-We were not able to prove that it holds when $T_1$ is one of the trees of \ref{newbrooms}.